-An Afternoon of Tea and Cake for the Soul is a new weekly feature where I chat to a variety of people including other bloggers, musicians, authors, artists, etc, to find out their thoughts and experiences on all the subjects that I cover on my blog.
-Although I have shared with you some of my own thoughts, I’m delighted to kick off the series properly with Ali from Diary Of A Detour.
+An Afternoon of Tea and Cake for the Soul is a new weekly feature where I chat to a variety of other bloggers to find out their thoughts and experiences on all the subjects that I cover on my blog.
+Although I have shared with you some of my own thoughts, I’m delighted to kick off the series properly with Ali Richards from Diary Of A Detour.
 Ali pretty much echoes my passion for many of the things I write about with the exception of tea!

 Let’s get the important stuff out the way first.
 You don’t like tea?